TRON-US/trongrid-js/README.md

 __1.0.0__
-* Supports functions for retrieving info, transactions, and assets for a specific account.
+* Supports retrieving info, transactions, and assets by identifier.
 * Supports retrieving events by contract address.
+* Supports retrieving transaction by ID.
+* Supports retrieving events by block number.